robey/packrattle/docs/tutorial.md

 As you can see, `seq` takes a list of parsers and joins them together.
 We didn't have to explain how to parse numbers again, either; we can just use the parser we stored in `number`.
 Being able to combine the parsers by name this way will help as they get more complex.

-The new combined parser only succeeds if each of the inner parsers succeeds in order.
+The new combined parser returns an array of the match results, in order.
+But it only succeeds if each of the inner parsers succeeds.

 ```javascript
 > multiply.run("3@4")